rocky-bgta/selisegroup-assignment/README.md

 To call get-all user endpoint
-    first we need a access token that have admin previlaage Execute the following curl:
+    first we need a access token that have admin privilege Execute the following curl:

 ```bash